 Exams (150 points): There will be 3 non-cumulative exams during the semester covering material presented in the textbook and in Blackboard.
 Exams will include 50 multiple-choice, true-false, and short answer/essay questions.
-All exams are given during class time.
 See the course schedule on the following page for dates and times for the exams.
-If you arrive late to an exam and any of your classmates have already finished the exam and left the room, you will not be permitted to take the exam.

-Special Requirements: If you miss an exam, you must contact your instructor within 14 days of missing the exam, provide documentation as to the reason you missed the exam, then if approval is given, a new exam will be given in an alternative format (i.e. short-answer, essay questions, open-ended).
+Special Requirements: If you miss an exam, you must contact your instructor within 14 days of missing the exam, provide documentation as to the reason you missed a deadline, then if approval is given, a new exam will be given in an alternative format (i.e. short-answer, essay questions, open-ended).
 If the student fails to meet the revised due date, then a zero (0) for the exam will be given.